NoroffFEU/development-platforms/Firebase-Case-Study.md

 ```

 When run, webpack will look for a file called index.js in our src folder, and output a main.js in our dist folder.
 However, the source code will look messy in the browser, making debugging a hassle.
-To solve this, we can use "source-maps".
+To solve this, we can use "source maps".
 Source maps are a method of bringing a compiled file back to its pre-built state, visually reversing the bundling.

 To do this, we create a file **webpack.config.js**.

-Without going into much details, our webpack.config.js will look like this with our chosen tools:
+Without going into great detail, our webpack.config.js will look like this with our chosen tools:

 ```js
 const path = require("path");